-Waterfall methodology is a software development methodology that is based on sequential-linear approach of software development.
-It reinforces the notion of "define before design" and "design before code".
+The waterfall methodology is a software development methodology that is based on the sequential-linear approach of software development.
+It reinforces the notion of “define before design” and “design before code”.

-Whereas Agile is based on incremental-iterative approach where requirements are expected to change frequently.
+Whereas agile is based on an incremental-iterative approach where requirements are expected to change frequently.